Joe-Neville/tss-acn-lab/README.md

 ## Lab
 ### Scenario
-Congratulations - your hardwork, dedication and general grindset mentality has earned you the prized 'employee of the month' award at TSSlab Corp.
+ **Congratulations 🥳** - your hardwork, dedication and general grindset mentality has earned you the prized *'employee of the month'* award at TSSlab Corp (like Weyland-Utani Corporation but with better gym membership perks).

-In recognition of your success, you've been asked to head up the all-important new campus network build using Aruba's new Enterprise Architecture platform, NetConductor (we'll call it ACN from now on.)
+* In recognition of your success, you've been asked to head up the all-important new campus network build using Aruba's new Enterprise Architecture platform, NetConductor (we'll call it ACN from now on.)
-Your task is to deploy a new network fabric on a AOS-CX switching spine-and-leaf underlay.
+* Your task is to deploy a new network fabric on a AOS-CX switching spine-and-leaf underlay.
-The aim of the network build is to support both the Production and Development networks, keeping them separate across the shared fabric core.
+* The aim of the network build is to support both the Production and Development networks, keeping them separate across the shared fabric core.
-In addition, TSSlab Corp has had some outages recently.
+* In addition, TSSlab Corp has had some outages recently.
 Cause: The ACLs across the network have never been tidied up and even small changes are creating big issues.
 The C-suite have noticed and are asking questions (like 'can we replace the networking team with chatGPT?')
-You and your network team are going solve this headache and have decided to use this greenfield site as your chance to improve things, to move beyond the ageing ACL / VLAN security model, and deploy dynamic role-based segmentation!
+* You and your network team are going solve this headache and have decided to use this greenfield site as your chance to improve things, to move beyond the ageing ACL / VLAN security model, and deploy dynamic role-based segmentation!
-The new build is the perfect opportunity because, while the site is up for Employees, who must communicate, there are a number of contractors on-site, who should be kept apart from the Employee data.
+* The new build is the perfect opportunity because, while the site is up for Employees, who must communicate, there are a number of contractors on-site, who should be kept apart from the Employee data.
 Rather than carve up the network in new VLANs for the temporary contractors, you plan to use a Contractor role and deny traffic to your Employee users, all enabled dynamically at user log in.

 To get sign-off on this duty, you need to complete the following:

     * Build the EVPN-VXLAN fabric.
     * Deploy two VRFs - 'Prod' and 'Dev'
     * Configure and Deploy the Employee and Contractor Global Roles in Central.
     * Configure at least one virtual network across site.
-* Prove Employee to Employee East-West traffic flows are permitted, while Contractor-Employee flows are denied. *depending on whether your friendly neighbourhood lab admin (me) can get the WinsAD/CPPM/cert to play nicely! 😅
+    * Prove Employee to Employee East-West traffic flows are permitted, while Contractor-Employee flows are denied. (depending on whether your friendly neighbourhood lab admin (me) can get the WinsAD/CPPM/cert to play nicely!)

 ### Lab Task 1 - Get logged in
 1. There are five virtual network pods.
 Ask your admin for your pod number and login credentials.